gpark1005/mac-address-tool/README.md

 # MAC Address Lookup Tool

-MAC Address Lookup Tool is a dockerized CLI tool that can be used to lookup vendor information using a given MAC address.
+MAC Address Lookup Tool is a dockerized CLI tool written in Go.
+It can be used to lookup vendor information using a given MAC address.
 The tool makes a request to https://macaddress.io/ using the provided arguments.